 Each of the Lower, Middle, and Upper Levels of the ISEE is composed of four multiple-choice sections followed by an essay prompt.
-The four multiple-choice sections are, in order, Verbal Reasoning, Quantitative Reasoning, Reading Comprehension, and Mathematics Achievement; the length of the sections, in terms of both the number of questions and amount of time allotted per section, differs significantly among the three levels.
+The four multiple-choice sections are, in order, Verbal Reasoning, Quantitative Reasoning, Reading Comprehension, and Mathematics Achievement.
+The length of the sections, in terms of both the number of questions and amount of time allotted per section, differs significantly among the three levels.
 The Primary Level test is entirely distinct from the others, as it’s structured very differently and has several subtypes depending on the age of the student.
 Visit the ISEE’s website for detailed information on the level of the test that your child will be taking.

 The defining feature of the ISEE is the difficult blend of content knowledge and testing techniques that it requires from students.
 This is best seen in the Quantitative Reasoning section of the Upper and Middle Level tests, where the quantitative comparison question-type tests challenging math concepts using a format that is entirely foreign to most students, making preparation twice as difficult.
-Don’t stress, though: our ISEE programs blend content and technique in whatever proportion is optimal for each individual student, so we’ll make sure that your child goes into test day as prepared as possible.
+Don’t stress, though: our ISEE test prep programs blend content and technique in whatever proportion is optimal for each individual student, so we’ll make sure that your child goes into test day as prepared as possible.

 First, your child’s raw score will be calculated for each of the four multiple-choice sections on the ISEE; this raw score is simply equal to the number of questions that your child answered correctly in each section, as the ISEE does not apply a wrong-answer penalty.